axiom-data-science/portal-docs/overview.rst

 	A dataset's metadata page displays the URL to the source data, a data description, and any usage notes.
 There will also be an inset map where you can explore the dataset as a single layer.
 If the data layer is a timeseries dataset, you will be able to move back and forth through time using the time slider at the bottom of the inset map.

 	Some data layers in the catalog have more than one variable associated with them.
 In these cases, a thumbnail image will appear below the data layer in the catalog and in the metadata view.
 To learn more about each of the data layer variables, click on the title below the thumbnail image.
 You will be taken to a metadata page that shows the URL to the source data, the data description, and any usage notes.
 The variable will also appear in the inset map where you can explore the data as a single layer.

-	.. _contributing-data-overview:

-	*****************
-	Contributing Data
-	*****************

-	Datasets can be added to the catalog automatically by project researchers using the `Research Workspace <https://researchworkspace.com/>`_.
-The general process for data submission is outlined below:

-	#.
-Data are managed by a project researcher using his or her user account in the `Research Workspace <https://researchworkspace.com/>`_).
-Such data files are accompanied by robust, descriptive metadata using the integrated ISO-compliant metadata editor (ISO-19115-2).

-	#.
-Once the data have been loaded and/or the embargo period ends, the researcher may then select the ``Make public`` option for their project in the `Research Workspace <https://researchworkspace.com/>`_.

-	#.
-The entire contents of that folder and any subfolder therein will then be displayed in its native file format within the catalog of the portal, where public users can view and download the data and associated metadata.

-	.. tip:: For assistance using the metadata editor please visit the `Research Workspace help documentation <https://researchworkspace.com/help/>`_.

-	.. note:: Visualizing these data files within the data map requires processing by Axiom Data Science to be made available.
-Processing time varies as a function of data format and complexity.

-	For more details on how to contribute data via the `Research Workspace <https://researchworkspace.com/>`_, please see the :ref:`Contribute Data <contribute-data-how-to>` page.

-	For more details on how to search datasets from the `Research Workspace <https://researchworkspace.com/>`_, please see the :ref:`Search Project Data <search-project-data-how-to>` page.

-	.. .. _data-dois-overview:

-	..
-Data DOIs
-	.. ---------

-	.. -This feature is under development.
-Check back soon for updates.-

-	.. _download-data-catalog-overview:

 	****************
 	Downloading Data